Yaroster/skoomaDen.me/src/content/blog/Arabes et Chinois Le Mur Des Cultures.md

 Ubisoft, the publisher of the famous Assassin's Creed franchise, has often drawn inspiration from the Arab world for its games.
 Titles like Assassin's Creed and Prince of Persia immerse players in environments inspired by the Middle East, with rich architectures, cultures, and stories.
 However, despite this cultural immersion, these games were not initially translated into Arabic, limiting their accessibility for Arabic-speaking players.

-> "Offering games inspired by the Arab world without making them available in the local language can be seen as cultural appropriation."
+> <mark>"Offering games inspired by the Arab world without making them available in the local language can be seen as cultural appropriation."</mark>

 This lack of localization raises several issues.
 Accessibility is restricted for Arabic-speaking players, even those fluent in other languages, who may struggle to fully grasp the narrative and cultural nuances without proper translation.
 Offering games inspired by the Arab world without making them available in the local language can be seen as cultural appropriation, where cultural elements are used without true engagement with the original audience.
 The Arab video game market is rapidly expanding.
 Failing to localize these games in Arabic means missing out on a significant potential audience.